Page:Conflict of Interest Policy

 Referral

-Where a student(s) involved in a dispute cannot be advised by Advice Centre staff due to a conflict of interest issue:
+If a student cannot be advised due to a conflict of interest:

-Additional conflict of interest:
+Additional Conflict of Interest

 All students at Glasgow Caledonian University are automatically members of GCU Students' Association.